zpak96/project-fhir-lens/README.md

+## The Path Forward
+Rito is a fork of my college capstone, Project Fhir Lens, a first iteration at validating FHIR R4 and R3.
+Rito is a large refactor of the project to reflect the skills I’ve gained in the industry.
+Before moving forward It's neccessary to make the codebase easy to implement upon.
+Testing, testing, testing.
+That will be the focus for now.
+Next steps include:

+-DSTU2 / R5 / R6 Validation

 ## Fast FHIR Validation

 This Python package provides the tools needed to ensure the validity of Fast Healthcare Interoperability resources (FHIR)